“Chic, resort-based villas for self-catering, on a long beach in the lower Algarve (sleeping 2-10); perfect for families”

 - Bottle warmers

 - Door protectors

 Remember baby and child equipment may be limited or need pre-booking

 There's a fully-staffed creche plus various clubs for kids of all ages: the Creche (ages 6-24 months), the Kids' Club (2-4), Fox Club (5-8), Explorers Club (9-12) and Adventure Club (12-16).
 The last 3 are only open in school holidays, including half terms; and most are divided into 2 sessions, morning or afternoon (see Rates for an idea of costs).
 There's also the Blue Room, a video-game room and playspace for children aged 8 and above.
 In the evenings (Mon-Fri) a Party Zone for 4-8 year olds from 6-9pm allows parents to dine a deux while children enjoy a mini disco, face painting, balloon-modelling, pillow fights and dressing up in costumes; dinner is provided in the Os Gambozinos restaurant too.

-All villas have kitchenettes with blenders and microwaves.
-All the resort's restaurants have a Baby Menu for 4-12 month old babies, and all have high chairs.
-One restaurant offers child-sized portions, and takeaway pizzas are available from the resort's wine bar.
-The shop sells takeaways too.
-The Family Bar at the Village Square is designed for families, and Pop Up Grill 'The Wolf @ Martinhal' is found there too.
-There's an ice cream corner at Mbar, which serves homemade ice cream, waffles and crepes.
+All villas have full kitchenettes with blenders and microwaves.
+The resort has 3 restaurants, all with an adjacent play area - the formal O Terraco, the seafood-focused As Dunas, and the Italian restaurant Os Gambozinos.
+Most families gravitate towards the casual Italian restaurant, but all restaurants have a Kids Menu divided into age groups, including a Baby Menu of purees for 4-12 month olds.
+Takeaway pizzas are available from the M Bar in the Village Square, and pop-up grill 'The Wolf @ Martinhal' is found there too.
+There's an ice cream corner at M Bar, which serves homemade ice cream, waffles and crepes.

 - 4 swimming pools (all unfenced) including one with water toys

 - Finisterra Spa offers baby massage, plus dedicated treatments for children and teenagers